Use our online risk profiler to help you understand your attitude towards investment risk and help you decide which option may suit your needs.

 Back to top

 Cash and cash equivalents - One of the main kinds of investments that pays interest.
-Cash in investing can include term deposits, floating rates notes and money market accounts.
+Includes term deposits, floating rates notes and money market accounts.

 Back to top

-New Zealand fixed interest – A kind of investment, such as a bond or term deposit, that is issued in New Zealand and that pays the investor interest payments over a set period of time.
+New Zealand fixed interest – A kind of investment, such as a bond or term deposit, that is issued in New Zealand and that pays the investor interest payments over a set period of time (at rates that are fixed or agreed when the investment is made).

-International fixed interest – A kind of investment, such as a bond or a term deposit, that is issued outside of New Zealand and that pays the investor interest payments over a set period of time.
+International fixed interest – A kind of investment, such as a bond or a term deposit, that is issued outside of New Zealand and that pays the investor interest payments over a set period of time (at rates that are fixed or agreed when the investment is made).

 Listed property – Real estate investment trusts (REITs) and property companies that are listed on a securities exchange, and whose business is property ownership, property funds management or property development.